uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/03_Learning_Experience_E.md

 | Reinforcement Learning | Learning in realtime, from experience of interacting in the environment, without any fixed input dataset.<br />It is similar to a kid learning from experience.<br/><br/>Best algorithm is **Q-Learning algorithm**. | Game playing |
 | Bayesian Learning      | Conditional-probabilistic learning tool, where each observed training expmle can incrementally inc/dec the estimated probability that a hypothesis is correct.<br/><br/>Useful when there is chance of false positive.<br/>For eg: Covid +ve |              |
 | Deep Learning          |                                                              |              |

+## Hyperparameters

+Parameters that affect the prediction of a model.

+They are not adapted by the ML algo itself, but we can use nested learning, where other algorithms optimize the hyperparameter for the ML algo.